 Be Triple Sure

-The data you gave must be protected in some manner so that it does not become public.
+The data you give must be protected so that it does not become public.
 People advocate conducting a double-check, but we like to triple-check all of the settings you've established.

 Make it very apparent that all of the information you have given must be available to those who are acquainted and associated with you.
 It should never be in the clutches of strangers.